theshashanksinha/beatsbydre/README.md

 This project highlights how data-driven consumer insights can empower Beats by Dre to make strategic decisions and stay competitive in the audio products market.
 By leveraging data analytics, the brand can better understand its consumers, adapt to market trends, and refine its business strategies for long-term success.

 ## 9. References
-- Customer reviews and sentiment data sourced from [amazon.com].
+- Customer reviews and sentiment data sourced from [Amazon USA](https://www.amazon.com).
-- Sales and market data acquired through [amazon.com].
+- Sales and market data acquired through [Amazon USA](https://www.amazon.com).
 - NLP techniques and AI models applied through [Python libraries such as NLTK, TextBlob, and others].

 ## Acknowledgements